Caleb-Shepard/posting-temperature-check/README.md

 ## Very deep
 Sarcasm detection - flag topics and look at the mood surrounding these topics.
-Think of common sarcastic tendencies and phrases to take into account
+Think of common sarcastic tendencies and phrases to take into account.
+A post may begin happy and end sad, or vice versa.
+Take the end of the post into higher regard if it is a story when judging temperature.